 I now believe this is like a character in the movie I Am Legend describing their measles mutation as, “A really cool piece of genetic code that could change the world.”

-While we can quibble about whether the Bitcoin blockchain is a virus, (it is not self-replicating in that it doesn’t automatically write its code on unsuspecting machines, but it has enlisted another species—humans—to do its replication for it), there is precedent for thinking about a virus this way.
-We call a video or an article can be viral even though it is not self-replicating.
+I’m going to call the Bitcoin blockchain a virus.
+While it is not self-replicating in that it doesn’t automatically write its code on unsuspecting machines, it has enlisted another species—humans—to do its replication for it.
+And there is precedent for thinking about a virus this way.
+We call a video or an article “viral” even though it is not self-replicating.

 But the effect of Bitcoin on the world’s pollution levels is becoming well-documented and I have written elsewhere about how Bitcoin can be thought of as a world-wide pollution virus.